exusiaiwei/supp-social-media-style-2023/README.md

 The Data folder contains relevant data after conducting quantitative linguistic analysis on the corpora, which can be used for replication by other researchers.

-The Report folder contains interactive report texts that provide detailed introductions to the corpora and visualizations of the data.
+(To do) The Report folder contains interactive report texts that provide detailed introductions to the corpora and visualizations of the data.

 ## Badges